-Kyowa Kirin International and Swixx BioPharma AG signed a Promotion and Distribution Agreement in October 2022.
-Under the terms of the agreement, Swixx exclusively markets, promotes and distributes mogamulizumab in Poland.
+Poteligeo is distributed in Central and Eastern Europe by Swixx, on behalf of KKI.
+The two companies signed a Promotion and Distribution Agreement in October 2022.
+Under the terms of the agreement, Swixx will exclusively market, promote and distribute mogamulizumab in both Croatia and Bulgaria, among other countries.